-Have you considered training, competing, and carrying within a family of pistols?
+Have you considered the advantages of training, competing, and carrying pistols within the same family?
 I define a “family of pistols” as pistols that have similar grip angles, controls, sighting systems, etc. For example, Glock pistols, SIG P320’s and P365, 1911’s, and the Springfield XD series would all fall within the same family of pistols as would pistols from other manufacturers.

-In 2013, a friend of mine and I set a goal of shooting Master in every IDPA Division.
+In late 2014, a friend of mine and I set a goal of shooting Master in every International Defensive Pistol Association (IDPA) Division.
 By the end of 2016 we achieved that goal within the divisions available at that time (six as of 2016—IDPA # A32998).
 Facing this challenge, we were generally practicing 1-3 times a week and firing an average of 200-300 rounds per practice session.
 We competed in the IDPA division that we were striving to master (no pun intended).
 As we achieved Master in each division, we moved on to the next.
 Through the course of our training, we developed a feel for the differences between the pistol types we were using in the different divisions and realized that staying within the same platform or family of pistols was extremely important for consistency.

 We both routinely carried concealed and realized that our carry pistol and holster needed to match the IDPA Division we were working on or we were very likely to foul the draw if we had to present the pistol in a self-defense situation.
 We started carrying revolvers when we were working on the Revolver Division, Back Up Guns when training for that division—you get the idea.